dictyBase/Migration/Webservice-specs.md

 **Only related**

 The linked resource is dependent on the primary.
-In this case, only **related** field will be present.  and it should allow all HTTP methods.
-It also means creating the related source will create the relationships between the resources.
+In this case, only **related** field will be present and except POST it should allow all HTTP methods.
+It also means the related resource the relationships are created during the creation of primary resource with POST method.
+And in the POST data structure, the relationship should be present with the `data` field.

 **Both related and self**